stativeboss/Enabling-SDC-swithces-in-Yosys/README.md

 #### The basics of STA

-Timing path: A timing path is the path between A and B. 'A' can be either a clk pin or an input port while 'B' can be either D-pin of FF or an output-port.
+*Timing path* : A timing path is the path between A and B. 'A' can be either a clk pin or an input port while 'B' can be either D-pin of FF or an output-port.

 ![image](https://user-images.githubusercontent.com/14873110/179394947-9a773f4a-a0ae-4e80-b713-bde97edbd80d.png)

 In the above figure, paths 1->2, 1->2->3->4->5, 6->3->4, 7->5 are the four possible timing paths.

-Arrival time: The time required for the signal to start from A and reach B. It may be noted that arrival time is calculated at B only.
-Also, B may have multiple arrival times depending on whether it has multiple A's (for example the above figure has two arrival times at 5 i.e, 4->5 and 7->5).
+*Arrival time* : The time required for the signal to start from A and reach B. It may be noted that arrival time is calculated at B only.
+Also, B may have multiple arrival times depending on whether it has multiple A's

+(for example the above figure has two arrival times at 5 i.e, 4->5 and 7->5).

+*Required time* : This is the time that defines the constraints.
+Consider you wish to catch a train at 5:45pm.
+You arrive at the station at 5:35pm.
+Here the required time is 5:45pm and the arrival time is 5:35pm.

+Now the constraint could also have a lower limit.
+In the above train example, let us say the railway staff released a notice saying that the passengers will NOT be allowed into the railway station half an hour prior to their respective train time.
+In this case, you have to reach the station between 5:15pm and 5:45pm.

 ![image](https://user-images.githubusercontent.com/14873110/177349666-aa5e80d4-6059-4afc-b357-3885c07372cb.png)